 Institutional Shareholder Services (ISS) and Glass Lewis & Co.
 (Glass Lewis) have updated their proxy voting policies for shareholder meetings held on or after February 1, 2020 (ISS) or January 1, 2020 (Glass Lewis).
 This Sidley Update (i) summarizes the changes in proxy voting policies that apply to U.S. companies and (ii) provides guidance about preparing for the 2020 proxy season in light of these developments and related deadlines.

 The key policy updates relate to:

-- climate change shareholder proposals;
+- exclusion of shareholder proposals;

-- board gender diversity;
+- board gender diversity; and